physicalscience/cirrus-palindrome/README.md

 # cirrus-palindrome
----

 ## Calculating the largets palindromic number between two integers

 The algorithm used in this program is purely **functional** and **referentially transparent**

 This means:
 1. No mutations
 2. No side effects
 4. No loops
-    3. The result of either function could be replaced with a hard coded replacement and the functionality of the program would not change
+3. The result of either function could be replaced with a hard coded value and the functionality of the program would not change

-***

 ### First function